-In this section we explore the relationship between economic growth and the environment in three ways:
+Economic growth has generally been associated with increasing environmental damage.
+In this section, we explore the relationship between economic growth and the environment in three ways:

 - 1. How does economic growth tend to affect environmental quality? - 2.
 Does protecting the environment harm employment and economic growth? - 3.
-How have economists envisioned the transition to a more sustainable economy?
+Is further economic growth compatible with environmental sustainability?